MartaHa/Rest-Spring-Api/README.md

 # Rest-Spring-Api

-Rest APi with the use of:
+Rest API with the use of:
 -Spring Boot
 -Hibernate
 -JPA
--MYSQL
+-MYSQL.

+Contains simple CRUD operations create/update/get/delete.